UI - UX

 - Including updates state in POST request: can be inconsistent, when earlier request out of multiple is delayed and applies old state on return

-- updating after POST: adds another round trip to the server (lag), plus possible inconsistent updates/jitter in between muliple request (but at least good state at the end)
+- updating after POST: adds another round trip to the server (lag), plus possible inconsistent updates/jitter in between multiple request (but at least good state at the end)

 - more problems when infrastructure is scaled (state needs to be synced between servers)